Sespe Creek to Willett Hot Springs

 From Bear Creek Campground, the trail crosses over to the south side of the creek.
 The crossing is easy to miss.
 If you realize you are walking on a path that is too faint to be the trail, double back and look for the point where the trail crosses the creek near the east-most fire ring.
 A mile downstream, the trail crosses back over to the north side.

 From here, the trail is less level.
-While there is little elevation change between the trailhead and the destination, the trail winds up and down numerous hillsides crossing several dry seasonal streams that flow into Sespe Creek.
-There was a wildfire here in 2006 and the remnants of burned chaparral are everywhere amongst the regrowth.
+While the difference in elevation between the trailhead and the destination is minimal, the trail winds up and down numerous hillsides crossing several dry seasonal streams that flow into Sespe Creek.
+A 2006 wildfire burned areas along Sespe Creek and the remnants of burned chaparral are hidden amongst the regrowth.
 Press on past Oak Flat Camp and Ten Sycamore Flat Camp to Willett Campground.
-There are no signs for any of these campgrounds, so use your judgment and the map below.
+These campgrounds are not signed, so use your judgment and the map below.

 Backcountry camping in Sespe Wilderness is free and easy, and there is plenty of it along Sespe Creek between the Piedra Blanca trailhead and Willett Hot Springs (and beyond).
 Traditional carry-in carry-out rules apply, but backpackers may pitch a tent wherever they like.
-There are four wilderness campgrounds along the creek, each with a few clear places to put up a tent and build a fire.
-Beyond the mapped sites, there are many more places where people have clearly camped in the past.
+Four wilderness campgrounds are located along the creek, each with a few clear places to put up a tent and build a fire.
+Beyond the mapped sites, are many more places where people have clearly camped in the past.
 This makes it easy for you to camp in several private locations along the creek.

 A permit is needed for campfires and stoves.
 The fire permit is free and requires only that you agree to a few safety terms: